Profile: Greek conservative leader Antonis Samaras

 In 2009, Mr Samaras defeated Mr Mitsotakis's daughter, Dora Bakogiannis, for the party leadership and she left the party soon afterwards.

-Yet this dispute, too, appears to have been resolved eventually: Ms Bakogiannis returned to the party in 2012, soon after the May election.'Jobs first'
+Yet this dispute, too, appears to have been resolved eventually: Ms Bakogiannis returned to the party in 2012, soon after the May election.

 New Democracy fought the May election on a traditional anti-Socialist platform.